 Unlike other stable elements, the electrons in doped semiconductors are in constant motion, moving away from negatively charged areas into positively charged areas or ‘holes’ where there’s a shortage of electrons.

 The two types of oppositely-charged semiconductors are then layered one on top of the other, and this is termed the P-N junction.
 It’s the nature of this junction – the opposite charges stacked together – that causes the usual random electron-and-hole movement to flow in a single organized direction, creating a current.

 As you might expect, it’s difficult to predict how much electricity your solar panels will generate.
 From sunlight levels and installation to the model of solar panel you choose, there are many factors that have an impact on the performance of solar panels.
 Click here to read more about how much electricity will solar panels make.

 Interested in a solar panel installation?

 Solar panels are a fantastic addition to your home renewable energy system.
-If you want to find out more about solar panels or you’d like to get a quote, send us an email to [email protected] with a brief description about your project and a daytime telephone number .
+If you want to find out more about solar panels or you’d like to get a quote, fill out our contact form.
 One of our Technical Account Managers will soon be in touch for a quick chat about your project before providing you with a proposal.